Direction - Marina Willer

 Run time - 87 min

 Award-winning filmmaker, Marina Willer (Cartas da Mãe), creates an impressionistic visual essay as she traces her father’s family journey as one of only twelve Jewish families to survive the Nazi occupation of Prague during World War II.
-The film travels from war-torn Eastern Europe to the color and light of South America and is told through the voice of Willer’s father Alfred (as narrated by Tim Piggot Smith), who witnessed bureaucratic nightmares, transportations and suicides but survived to build a post-war life as an architect in Brazil.
-As the world struggles with the current refugee crisis, RED TREES is a timely look at a family besieged by war who finds peace across an ocean.
+The film travels from war-torn Eastern Europe to the color and light of South America and is told through the voice of Willer’s father Alfred (as narrated by Bafta award winning actor Tim Piggot Smith), who witnessed bureaucratic nightmares, transportations and suicides but survived to build a post-war life as a successful and influential architect in Brazil.
+As the world struggles with the ongoing refugee crisis, RED TREES is a timely look at a family besieged by war who finds peace across an ocean.

-RED TREES opened in cinemas in London, UK, and across the USA in September 2017 with other countries to follow.
+RED TREES opened in cinemas in London, UK, and across the USA in September 2017 and is currently screening on NETFLIX globally.